JampaUchoa/PokemonGo-Dump/readme.md

 # PokemonGO Dump

-This project aggregates data dumps for Pokemon Go spawn
+This project aggregates data dumps from Pokemons spawn databases.

 ### How to restore data

-To get in the data in csv values just
+To get in the data in .csv format just do:
 ```
 ruby csv.rb
 ```

 ### How to send data

-Upcoming..
+Upcoming...

 ### Upcoming Features

 * Ability to get pogom.db dumps
-* Read Mysql PokemonGo-Map dumps
+* Parse Mysql PokemonGo-Map dumps
 * Run tools in other languages (Python, NodeJS)
 * Better CSV parameters
 * Merging databases dumps